AdobeDocs/adobeio-events/sdk/sdk_webhooks.md

 With Adobe I/O Events webhooks, your application can sign up to be notified whenever certain events occur.
 For example, when a user uploads a file to Adobe Creative Cloud Assets, this action generates an event.
 With the right webhook in place, your application is instantly notified that this event happened.

-To start receiving events, you create an event registration, specifying a webhook URL and the types of events you want to receive.
+To start receiving events, you create an event registration specifying a webhook URL and the types of events you want to receive.
 Each event will result in a HTTP request to the given URL, notifying your application.

 There are two ways to consume events:
 1. [Webhooks](../intro/webhooks_intro.md)